 Like most other universities in England, London Metropolitan University is an exempt charity under the Charities Act 2011.
 This means that we have charitable status but we do not have a charity registration number and we are not registered with the Charity Commission.
-For the purposes of compliance with charity law, we are regulated by the Higher Education Council for England (HEFCE) as a principal regulator on behalf of the Charity Commission.
+For the purposes of compliance with charity law, we are regulated by the Office for Students (OFS) as a principal regulator on behalf of the Charity Commission.

 The University’s objectives as a charity is defined in its Articles of Association as "to advance education (including industrial, commercial, professional and scientific training) for the benefit of the public by carrying on, conducting and developing a university, and by promoting teaching and research."

 Read the current and previous versions of the Articles of Association.